This article provides scientific information to explain what keto adaptation means.

 - Keto adaptation is not a weight loss diet program – it can actually be used by body builders (or athletes such as Chris Froome) to gain muscle whilst losing body fat – so it also perfect for combat athletes.

-Combining Nutritional Ketosis with Intermittent Fasting, Superfoods, Strength Training and HIIT is awesome, however, combining it with the combined influnce of ‘development of your MIND and SPIRIT is INSPIRING – joint the NLP and you will not only be inspired but you will inspire others.
+Combining Nutritional Ketosis with Intermittent Fasting, Superfoods, Strength Training and HIIT is awesome, however, combining it with the combined influnce of ‘development of your MIND and SPIRIT is INSPIRING – this is the benefit of VFP.

 Any quries simply ring Marcus Pearson